Below are answers to frequently asked questions about Murray Edwards College from offer holders.

 When I have unpacked, what do I do with my suitcases or trunks?

 Each student can store one trunk or two suitcases in the Trunk Store.
 We do have to make this a firm rule as we have a relatively limited storage facility.
+They must be labelled with your name and CRSid (University email address).

 I am concerned about storing computers or musical instruments during the vacation.
 Do you have room for these?